core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * The EDHOC option is removed from the EDHOC + OSCORE request after processing the EDHOC data.

+* Added processing steps for when Block-wise is used.

-* Improved error handling on the CoAP server.
+* Improved error handling on the Server.

 * Improved section on Web Linking.